 Off-site buildings, such as medical clinics located elsewhere in Tennessee, were not included in this inventory.
-A few buildings located within the core 330 acres of the Vanderbilt campus are not under the direct operational control of the university and do not receive utility services from Vanderbilt; therefore, these buildings were not included in this baseline GHG inventory.
-Such buildings include the Veteran's Administration Hospital, Stallworth Rehabilitation Hospital, the 2525 Building located on West End Avenue, the Marriott Hotel & parking garage on West End Avenue, and the Village at Vanderbilt Apartments and Townhomes.
+A few buildings located within the core 330 acres of the Vanderbilt campus (approximately 3 million gross square feet of space) are not under the direct operational control of the university and do not receive utility services from Vanderbilt; therefore, these buildings were not included in this baseline GHG inventory.
+Such buildings include the Veteran's Administration Hospital, Stallworth Rehabilitation Hospital, the 2525 Building located on West End Avenue, the Marriott Hotel & parking garage on West End Avenue and the Village at Vanderbilt Apartments and Townhomes.